 Disease and Drug Information

-Your doctor can describe your treatment choices and the expected results.
+Your doctor can describe your ovarian cancer treatment options and the expected results.
 Most women have surgery and chemotherapy.
 Rarely, radiation therapy is used.

 Cancer treatment can affect cancer cells in the pelvis, in the abdomen, or throughout the body:

 - Local therapy: Surgery and radiation therapy are local therapies.
 They remove or destroy ovarian cancer in the pelvis.
 When ovarian cancer has spread to other parts of the body, local therapy may be used to control the disease in those specific areas.

 - Intraperitoneal chemotherapy: Chemotherapy can be given directly into the abdomen and pelvis through a thin tube.
 The drugs destroy or control cancer in the abdomen and pelvis.